aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

     });
     ```

 You can't set the "customer.status" and "customer.groups" properties for an account using the JSON API.
-If you do so, they will be ignored because obviously, this would enable attackers to re-enable their disabled account or gain additional privileges.
+If you do so, they will be ignored because, obviously, this would enable attackers to re-enable their disabled account or gain additional privileges.

 In case the new account has been successfully created, the response will be similar to this one: